 Oku Memorial Trophy 2021

-The last event was held on 17 April 2021 at Richmond Athletic Ground (1pm KO).
-A touch tournament was contested between London Japanese, Oxford University (OB), Kew Occassionals, Hertford College and the Commons & Lords.
+The last event was held on 26 November 2021 at Iffley Road, Oxford (1pm KO).
+The tournament was contested between London Japanese, Oxford University (Whippets), Kew Occasionals and Hertford College.

 A copy of the programme can be found here: